erwbgy/puppet-ccfe/README.md

 Not all CCFE functionality is supported and in particular support for forms in missing.

+The EPEL repository must be enabled so that the required perl-Curses dependency can be installed.

 ## Support

 License: Apache License, Version 2.0